 Of his earlier years but little is known out of the circle of his family.
 He chose the legal profession, and finished his studies at about his twenty-first year.
 His disposition for military pursuits manifested itself about the same time.
-The proclamation of the president, issued after the dastardly attack on the Chesapeake, having induced the formation of volunteer corps in various parts of the country, Scott enrolled himself in the troop of horse raised in Petersburg.
-This was in 1807.
+The proclamation of the president, issued after the dastardly attack on the Chesapeake, (315)